How Smart Are Cats? Instinct and Intelligence In Cats

 There are a number of puzzle feeders designed specifically for cats.
 These are great for getting your cat to use their brain to get food.

 With this information, it is easy to see that cats are highly intelligent.
 While they may not act and think like a dog, they have a different set of cognitive skills that contribute to their intelligence.
 These skills were developed through careful selection over many years of evolution.
 Cognitive skills develop in animals based on their environment and what they need to do to survive.
 Our domestic dogs developed skills to bond with humans and read our behavior to obtain food and protection.
-Cats did not need to develop this skill to survive, and therefore do not display their intelligence in the way dogs do.
+Cats did not need to develop this skill to survive, and therefore they do not display their intelligence in the way dogs do.
 However, cats are plenty smart and there are a variety of ways for you to test their intelligence and provide mental stimulation and enrichment.

 Animal Cognition (AC).
 Accessed September 24, 2019.